 /Detelina Kamenova, media relations, International Elias Canetti Society, journalist/

-- What, in your opinion, gives a literature festival the strength to survive a whole 15 consecutive years?
+- What do you think gives a literary festival the strength to survive for 15 consecutive years?

-- What do you know specifically about the festival organised by the International Elias Canetti Society and its place among other literary festivals in Europe and Bulgaria?
+- What do you know in particular about the festival organised by the International Elias Canetti Society and what is its place among other literary festivals in Europe and Bulgaria?

-- Why does the writer, the poet, the artist need to meet live with an audience and be presented at festivals at all?
+- Why does a writer, a poet, an artist even need to meet live with an audience and be presented at festivals?

 - What do you expect from the live meetings with the audience in Ruse?